VidMob/azure-sdk-for-media-services-java-samples/azure-media-azuread-authentication/README.md

     This will generate a multi-line base64 block.
 Merge those lines as a single line base64 block (i.e. removing all CR/LF characters).

-1. Associate the certificate credentials with the Azure AD Application
+1. Associate the certificate credentials with the Azure AD application.

     To associate the certificate credential with the Azure AD app, you will need to edit the application manifest.
 In the Azure Portal, look up the Azure AD app registration and click on Manifest.
 A blade opens enabling you to edit the manifest.
-You need to edit the value of the `keyCredentials` property (that is [] if you don't have any certificate credentials yet), adding the the following JSON Object:
+You need to edit the value of the `keyCredentials` property (that is [] if you don't have any certificate credentials yet), adding the following JSON Object:

         {
             "keyId":  "%user generated guid%",